srisenthilkumar/har-viewer/BACKLOG.md

-File format enhancement - move content to separate try / catch -> Friendly message on supported formats On crash -> store logs and add steps to retrieve the logs
 - File format enhancement - move content to separate try / catch -> Friendly message on supported formats
 - On crash -> store logs and add steps to retrieve the logs
 - UI update